CineraM/Streaming-Site/README.md

 # MongoDB data
 Most information about Anime entries in the database were obtained using JikanV4(MyAnimeList unofficial API).
-For the video entries I used hyperlinks to https://staging.animethemes.moe (Website that hosts Anime Themes).
+The video entries use hyperlinks to https://staging.animethemes.moe (Website that hosts Anime Themes).
-I wrote Python scripts to fetch the data and build the MongoDB Database.
+The Python scripts are used to fetch the data and build the MongoDB Database.

 ### Python Scripts Dependencies
      pip install requests